Here is a little recap of Bareshna holiday mini collection 2013-2014.

 Belarusian alcoholic herb based drink that supposed to be added to tea (for guests only ;)

-traditional deserts
+traditional desertsimageimage

 Slavic pancakes